paulmillr/noble-ed25519/README.md

 - 🪢 Consensus-friendly, compliant with [ZIP215](https://zips.z.cash/zip-0215)
 - 🔖 SUF-CMA (strong unforgeability under chosen message attacks) and SBS (non-repudiation / exclusive ownership)
-- 🪶 3.66KB (gzipped)
+- 🪶 3.7KB (gzipped)

-The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves), focusing on smaller attack surface & better auditability.
+The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves).
+Use noble-ed25519 if you need smaller attack surface & better auditability.
-Curves are drop-in replacement and have more features: ristretto255, x25519 / curve25519, ed25519ph, hash-to-curve, oprf.
-To upgrade from v1 to v2, see [Upgrading](#upgrading).
+Switch to noble-curves (drop-in) if you need features like ristretto255, x25519 / curve25519, ed25519ph, hash-to-curve, oprf.

 ### This library belongs to _noble_ cryptography